smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 "Aravani," young Alexios interrupted eagerly.
 "The Turks named it.
 Like a traveling song, because of the rhythm."

 Daedalus felt his jaw tighten.
 Of course the boy would know that.
 Everyone on Crete knew about their horses.
-But Daedalus had studied the breeding programs, understood the genetics, the careful selection that—
+But Daedalus had studied the breeding programs, understood the genetics, the careful selection that—just as he'd once studied with Perdix, before his nephew's brilliance began to eclipse his own.
+Before jealousy had made him—

+He gripped the reins tighter, knuckles white.

 "We ride for the quarries," Sergeant Nikias announced, mounting with easy grace.
 "His Majesty expects you there before sunset."